 - A public or nonprofit hospital

 - The military

-While working in public service can be rewarding on the personal level, it does often require you to serve in low-paying positions and/or undesirable locations.
-The trade off is that you not only earn loan forgiveness, but have the chance to help the people who really need it.
+While working in public service can be rewarding on a personal level, it does often require you to serve in low-paying positions and/or undesirable locations.
+The trade-off is that you not only earn loan forgiveness but also help people who need it.

-Sycamore recommends doing the math and comparing options to see if student loan forgiveness would be worth it for you.
+Before making your decision, do the math and compare options to see if student loan forgiveness would be worth it for you.

 For many doctors, interest rates on their medical school debt is a major pain point.

 In fact, even though they’ve been recently reduced, fixed interest rates on federal student loans for graduate programs, including medical school, are typically 1.55% to 2.55% higher than interest rates on undergraduate student loans.